FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_operation/c_st_advanced_use_cases/c_st_decompress_send_to_partner_trigger.md

 ## Flow of events

-1. An archive file is uploaded to the <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> subscription folder.
+1. An archive file is uploaded to the {{< SecureTransport/advancedrouting >}} subscription folder.
 The archive contains two files named `text1.txt` and `text2.txt`.
-2. The <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> application is triggered and the archive is processed by the route.
+2. The {{< SecureTransport/advancedrouting >}} application is triggered and the archive is processed by the route.
 3. The archive is decompressed – `text1.txt` and `text2.txt` are the resulting files.
 4. The files are routed to the selected transfer sites (**Partner 1 (FTP)** and **Partner 2 (HTTP)**).
 5. A trigger file is generated with name `<current timestamp>.trigger` (for example, `1334851799648.trigger`) with contents: